balajivenkatesh/Abalone/README.md

 **Quick inspiration backstory:**

 My friends and I found an abandonded box of the actual board game in our college dorm.
-We learnt the game from the instrucions in the box and played a quite a bit.
+We learnt the game from the instrucions in the box and played quite a bit.

-The game seemed work the similar mental muscles as chess.
+The game seemed to work similar mental muscles as chess.

-I saw an (and still think there is) an opporuntiy to build a online multiplayer community around this game.
+I saw an (and still think there is) an opporuntiy to <ins>build a online multiplayer community around this game</ins>.

-I have never heard of the game before or after that (and disclaimer: I haven't even read the wiki link I just added for context).
+I have never heard of the game before or after that (disclaimer: I haven't even read the wiki link I just added for context).

 **Screenshots:**